gregogalante/code-experiments/README.md

 # Config-files
 Some files used for web projects

-## deploy.rb
+## ruby

-Configuration file to deploy Ruby on Rails applications with Mina deploy.
+* deploy.rb - Configuration file to deploy Ruby on Rails applications with Mina deploy.

-## Gemfile

-Basic gemfile for new Ruby on Rails projects.
+* Gemfile - Basic gemfile for new Ruby on Rails projects.